usnistgov/quantum-sensors-tdm/README.md

 You can figure out which of those to remove if you only need some.

-Also install dastard and microscope:
+Also install the non-Python packages, Dastard and Microscope:
   * https://github.com/usnistgov/dastard
   * https://github.com/usnistgov/microscope